mabdelmoez/ciphertrace/README.md

 # CipherTrace
-CipherTrace: Automatic detection of ciphers from execusion traces
+CipherTrace: Automatic detection of ciphers from execusion traces to neutralize ransomware